andikatjacobdennis/C-Sharp-Advanced/README.md

-Here’s the revised and expanded Table of Contents (TOC) with more topics added and large sections broken down into smaller sections for better organization:

----

 ### **Comprehensive C# Tutorial Table of Contents**

 #### **1. Introduction to C#**
 1.1 What is C#?
-1.2 History and Evolution
-1.3 Setting Up the Development Environment
-1.4 Hello World Program
-1.5 C# Language Fundamentals
+1.2 C# Language Fundamentals
-1.6 C# Programming Paradigms
+1.3 C# Programming Paradigms
-1.7 C# Compiler and Runtime
+1.4 C# Compiler and Runtime
-1.8 C# vs. Other Programming Languages
-1.9 Understanding C# Frameworks and Libraries
-1.10 Project Structure and Organization
-1.11 Managing Dependencies and Packages
-1.12 C# Language Syntax and Semantics
-1.13 Object-Oriented Programming in C#
+1.5 Object-Oriented Programming in C#
-1.14 Functional Programming Features
-1.15 Modern C# Enhancements
-1.16 Language Features Comparison
-1.17 How C# Interacts with the CLR
+1.6 How C# Interacts with the CLR
-1.18 C# and Cross-Platform Development
-1.19 Evolution of C# Standards

 #### **2. Basic Data Types and Variables**
 2.1 Primitive Data Types